nmwsharp/geometry-central/docs/docs/surface/surface_mesh/indexing.md

 ??? func "`#!cpp size_t Corner::getIndex() const`"

-    Returns an index between 0 and _C_-1, where _C_ is the number of corners in the mesh.
+    Returns an index between 0 and _H_-1, where _H_ is the number of halfedges in the mesh.

+!!! warning

+    **NOTE:** Due to implementation constraints, raw corner indices behave differently from all other indices.
+Even when a mesh is compressed, `corner.getIndex()` will NOT necessarily be a dense enumeration from [0,C).
+There will be some unsued indices, and the indices will range up to `H`.
+Currently, this occurs only on a manifold mesh with boundary; the gaps occur because corners really just syntactic sugar for halfedges, but exterior halfedges are also enumerated.

+    The `cornerIndices` containers above do not have this drawback.

 ??? func "`#!cpp size_t Vertex::getIndex() const`"